 This article unashamedly paints in broad strokes and favors primary colors.
 So let's think in grand terms.
 We can divide the history of humanity and its forms of expression into two stages.

-These media promoted a sense of individuality, being the fruits of long periods of solitary contemplation.
+First-stage media promoted a sense of individuality, being the fruits of long periods of solitary contemplation.
 Viewing, listening to, or reading the works also helped to develop individuality, along with a power of concentration and a consequent ability to analyze and reason.
-The invention of printing sped up the urge to individuate.
+Recent experiments on the human brain reveal how foreign these achievements are to the distracted culture of Internet browsing.

 However, there may be a deep and subtle relationship between the growth of individual self-expression and capitalist economic development.
 Perhaps it is no coincidence that so many "self-made men" who become famous for their business success feel compelled to write books.